LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 Of course, for problems in which :math:`M=I` both of these operators are trivial.
-However for problems with non-identity mass matrix, these linear solves :eq:`mass_solve` may be handled using any valid linear solver module, in the same manner as described in the section :ref:`Mathematics.Linear` for solving the linear Newton systems.
+However for problems with non-identity mass matrix, these linear solves :eq:`mass_solve` may be handled using any valid SUNLinearSolver module, in the same manner as described in the section :numref:`Mathematics.Linear` for solving the linear Newton systems.

 For ERK methods involving non-identity mass matrix, even though